In the console, you can purge all data or only expired data from a Tair (Redis OSS-compatible) instance.

 Procedure

-Even if you disable the FLUSHALL command on the Parameter Settings page, the Clear Data feature can still be used in the console.
+Disabling the FLUSHALL command in Parameter Settings does not affect the Clear Data feature in the console.

 Log on to the console and go to the Instances page.
 In the top navigation bar, select the region in which the instance that you want to manage resides.
 Then, find the instance and click the instance ID.